 How to create a new Rails engine which uses RSpec and FactoryGirl for testing

-Need to create a Rails engine which uses RSpec instead of Test::Unit and FactoryGirl instead of fixtures?
+Need to create a Rails engine which uses RSpec and/or Cucumber instead of Test::Unit, and FactoryGirl instead of Fixtures?
 Here are the steps:

 1. Create the engine:

----dummy-path is the rails app that is generated for your tests.
-It’s called test/dummy by default, but I never liked calling it that.
+--dummy-pathis the rails app that is generated for your tests.
+It’s called test/dummy by default, but you can choose a different name if you want to.

 bundle exec rake app:db:migrate bundle exec rake app:db:test:prepare

-Now you have a Rails engine configured to use RSpec.
+Now you have a Rails engine configured to use RSpec, Cucumber, and FactoryGirl.
 You’re ready to start testing!